wavefrontHQ/docs/pages/doc/integrations_jmx.md

 ```
 You may need to edit:

 - `host` - There are two host definitions in the file.
-The first, directly under `servers`, is the host of your JMX Server.
+The first, directly under `servers`, is the host of your JMX server.
 The second, under `outputWriters` is the host of your Wavefront proxy.
 These have both been defaulted to `localhost` in the sample configuration.
 - `alias` - Replace this with the host that you want to appear in Wavefront.
 Note that Wavefront hosts don't have to be machines per se, they are just intended to be a unique source of data.
 So this could just as well be the name of the application you are monitoring as the host you are running on.
 - `rootPrefix` - It's a good best practice to organize your Wavefront metrics in a hierarchy.
 Use this prefix to to specify the root metric node for your JMX data.
 Unlike collectd you don't need to include a trailing . character.
 - `obj` - Note that `obj` is an empty string.
 This causes JMXTrans to retrieve all available MBeans and not filter them in any way.